 Blend for 30 seconds on speed 9.

 3. Strain the mixture using a sieve, pressing down on the pulp to extract as much juice as possible.
-The pulp can also be placed into several layers of cheesecloth and squeezed to get as much juice out as possible.
+The pulp can also be placed into several layers of cheesecloth and squeezed to get as much juice out as possible.4.
+To clarify the juice, place a coffee filter inside a strainer and allow the juice to drip through it.
+This will collect any remaining impurities.

 Thursday, April 5, 2012